 God Is Simple

-Then, we see God act.
-A seraphim touched Isaiah’s lips with a burning coal, taking Isaiah’s guilt away and atoning for his sin.
-This points us to Christ and His atoning sacrifice on the cross.
+Second, God acts.
+A seraphim touched Isaiah’s lips with a burning coal, taking Isaiah’s guilt away.
+This points us to Christ and His atoning sacrifice on the cross in our place.

 I started with this passage because it illustrates why it is important to start with “God is…” or “God does…” truths when we read Scripture (not including any background study you may do before reading a book of the Bible).
 Everything flows out of who God is and what God does.
 Who God is deserves our worship.
-What God does beckons us to thanksgiving.
-Who God is reveals our sinfulness, but what God did through Christ gives us a new identity in Christ.
+What God does beckons us to gratitude.
+Who God is reveals our sinfulness, but God through Christ’s atonement on the cross imputes Christ’s righteousness to us.
 Who God is and what He has done calls us to walk in obedience.

-So, as we begin our journey through “God is…” truths we want to remember that we are not merely accumulating knowledge of who God is, but we are seeking to see and know Him more fully, and then respond in light of His awesomeness.
+So, as we begin our journey through “God is…” truths we want to remember that we are not merely accumulating knowledge of who God is, but we are seeking to see and know Him more fully, be in awe of Him, and then, respond in light of His awesomeness.

 Thus says the Lord: “Let not the wise man boast in his wisdom, let not the mighty man boast in his might, let not the rich man boast in his riches, but let him who boasts boast in this, that he understands and knows me, that I am the Lord who practices steadfast love, justice, and righteousness in the earth.
 For in these things I delight, declares the Lord.”